GaloisInc/what4-solvers/README.md

 We attempt to offer somewhat broad coverage of different Linux versions.
-To that end, we build each solver on the two most recent Ubuntu LTS releases, as well as the latest RedHat linux.
+To that end, we build each solver on the two most recent Ubuntu LTS releases, as well as the latest RedHat Linux.
 This ensures relatively complete coverage of different shared library dependencies (e.g., different `glibc` versions).

 ### Why offer multiple Z3 versions?